amitrayblr/powerbi-projects/README.md

 # Power BI Projects
 This repository contains various Power BI reports and dashboards I have created for data analysis and visualization.
-Each report has its own folder with an indepth explanation, feel free to explore!
+Each report has its own folder with a brief explanation, feel free to explore!

 ## Contents
 The repository currently includes the following Power BI projects: